-The Visualise your Thesis Competition, launched by the University of Melbourne, gives you the opportunity to showcase your graduate research and assist you to build essential digital communication skills to effectively communicate complex research to a general audience.
+The Visualise your Thesis (VYT) competition, run by the University of Melbourne, gives you the opportunity to showcase your research and assist you to build essential digital communication skills to effectively communicate complex research to a general audience.

 Competition submissions are judged on their visual impact, and how well the content presents the research.
 The digital format allows for different levels of creativity, multi-media, interactivity and interpretation, is suitable for all disciplines, and stages of candidature.

 The VYT competition is open to currently enrolled higher degree by research students.

 What do you need to do to enter VYT?

 - Use the official VYT PowerPoint template, and read the 2020 VYT Competition Kit Entrant pack, available from ROC-Excellence@curtin.edu.au